 Creative Commons is a nonprofit organization created to help artists more easily share their work.

-There are different Creative Commons copyright licenses that range from attribution to public domain.
+There are different Creative Commons copyright licenses that range from strictly limiting how materials can be used to effectively releasing them into the public domain.

 Here’s our (alphabetical) list of awesome, high-quality, royalty-free image sites for developers like you.